 NerdWallet, NerdWallet evaluated 358 universities and colleges across the country on affordability, prestige, earnings of graduates, and student debt at graduation.
 COB is an excellent company in NerdWallet’s ranking, which includes several University of California campuses: Berkeley (ranked 1st), Irvine (ranked 5th), Santa Barbara (ranked 8th), and Los Angeles (ranked 10th). \.

 The Carnegie Foundation for the Advancement of Teaching in 2015 selected California State University, Long Beach to receive its Community Engagement Classification.

-The university is one of only 361 institutions to achieve this distinction.
-Colleges and universities with an established focus on service within the community are eligible for this classification, and selection requires proof of significant effort on the part of the institution to invest in community service and bring together scholars, practitioners, and designers in new ways to solve problems of educational practice.
+CSULB is one of only 361 institutions to achieve this distinction.
+Colleges and universities with an established focus on service within the community are eligible for this classification, and selection requires proof of significant effort on the part of the institution to invest in community service and bring together scholars, practitioners, and designers in new ways to solve problems of educational practice

-CollegeNET ranked CSULB 6th in the nation in 2018 on its Social Mobility Index that considers tuition, economic background, graduate rates, early career salary, and institutional endowment; in 2016, the university ranked 11th on this list.
+CollegeNET ranked CSULB 5th in the nation in 2020 on its Social Mobility Index that considers tuition, economic background, graduate rates, early-career salary, and institutional endowment.

 The Social Mobility Index measures whether a college or university educates more economically disadvantaged students at lower tuition and graduates them into good paying jobs.
 By considering these factors, the higher education system can reverse the destabilizing trend toward growing economic immobility, and advance the American Dream while promoting the public interest.